Introduction

 Initial EDA

 Let’s know our data by performing some explorations.
-We start by looking at the general overview of the data; the dimension of the data, the data types of the various columns, missing values, etc. This gives us an idea of what to expect and the necessary pre-processing.
-Assuming you read and save your data in a variable called Data, we can peek into the first few rows by doing this in Python
+We start by looking at the general overview of the data; the dimension of the data, the data types of the various columns, missing values, etc. This gives us an idea of what to expect and the necessary pre-processing, we can peek into the first few rows by doing this in Python

 Data.head()